Under statute and executive order, DBW is the state entity with principal responsibility for statewide shoreline maintenance and control.

-Appropriate actions to address coastal erosion vary depending on different locations’ circumstances.
-The state generally prefers to allow natural coastal processes to proceed uninterrupted unless intervention is necessary.
-When action is needed, erosion control options can include “soft solutions” such as sand replenishment and dune restoration, “hard solutions” like seawalls and jetties, or some combination thereof.
-State policy encourages use of soft solutions instead of hardening where feasible, but each situation requires a careful review of all possible alternatives in light of costs, impacts, and efficacy.
+The appropriate steps to address coastal erosion vary with different locations’ circumstances.
+At locations where no infrastructure is threatened, the most appropriate response is often to let nature take its course.
+When action is needed, erosion control options can include “soft” solutions like sand replenishment and dune restoration, “hard” solutions like seawalls and rock revetments, or some combination of soft and hard elements.
+State policy encourages the use of soft solutions instead of hard solutions where feasible, but each situation requires a site-specific review of feasible alternatives in light of costs, regional impacts, and efficacy.

-DBW has been the state entity with responsibility for statewide shoreline erosion control since 1970.
-This responsibility was reconfirmed in a 1997 Executive Order and in the 1999 bill that established the Public Beach Restoration Program under DBW.
-Today DBW fulfills its responsibilities in this area in several ways, including facilitating coastal studies statewide and providing local assistance grants to government agencies that plan and construct cost-effective coastal erosion solutions.
-These grants come from two programs, the Shoreline Erosion Control and Public Beach Restoration programs.
+DBW has been the state entity with principal responsibility for statewide shoreline erosion control since 1970.
+This responsibility was reconfirmed in a 1997 Executive Order (W-162-97) and in the 1999 legislation (AB 64, Ducheny) that established the Public Beach Restoration Program.

 Funding YearProject NameLocationProject PhaseBudgeted AmountProgram